Quasi-T\"oplitz functions in KAM theorem: KAM step

-\begin{proof}The first statement is trivial, indeed {\it i)-iv)} are a finite number of inequalities; notice that in {\it iv)} for each $[v_i,p_i]_\ell^g$ and $k$ we impose only one condition by choosing one couple $m^g,n^g$.
+\begin{proof}{\it Lemma \ref{measure}.}The first statement is trivial, indeed {\it ii)-iv)} are a finite number of inequalities; notice that in {\it iv)} for each $[v_i,p_i]_\ell^g$ and $k$ we impose only one condition by choosing one couple $m^g,n^g$.
 Finally by Remark \ref{numero} there are a finite number of $[v_i,p_i]_\ell^g$.
+Item {\it i)} apparently has infinitely many conditions since $h\in \Z$, however we note that all but a finite number (i.e. $|h|< 2|\ome| K$) are trivially satisfied.